Stefan1354/DATABASE-PROJECT/README.md

 # DATABASE-PROJECT
-In this repository will be uploaded gradually, my first programming project (it's not a joke)
+In this repository will be uploaded gradually, my first programming project (it's not a joke :smiley:)

 STAY TUNED!